Gothic: Age of Ashes

 H) Please make all reasonable efforts to respect the wishes of other participants regarding their desires to be included or excluded from photographs, video, and other recordings; and whether or not they are amenable to being tagged by name in such recordings on the internet (for example, in a photograph posted on a social networking site).
 If you continually disrespect participant(s) wishes regarding same, you may be suspended from Gothic: Age of Ashes, or asked to leave the event.

 I) It is required that every participant will submit their weapon for safety inspection during the check-in process for every event, regardless of manufacturer or prior clearance in previous safety checks.
+Weapons must remain safe throughout the event, and weapons that pass safety check initially but later become damaged or result in complaints in the field may be removed from play by staff after the fact.

-K) Gothic: Age of Ashes is a game in which romantic scenes and sexual content may occur.
+M) Gothic: Age of Ashes is a game in which romantic scenes and sexual content may occur.
 We want to make sure the experience of playing these scenes is safe for all involved.
 There there are two options for how to engage in a sexual scene.
 One is to roleplay all the flirting and talking you want until the sex would actually occur and then narratively break and negotiate what happens without being explicit.
 The second option is to sit face to face, making eye contact, and taking turns saying individual words or phrases to describe how the scene advances.
 These words should be emotionally or sensationally charged, but without the use of sexually explicit actions or anatomy.
 Such words could include “eager” “enthusiastic but clumsy” or “feral,” for example.
 When one character feels as though they would have completed their part in the act, they should say a word that indicates how the sex ended for them.
 Roleplay may then commence as normal.
 If at any point a player is uncomfortable with scene content, they should signal fade to black.
 Any other players involved in the scene must abide immediately.

-I) It is expected that while participating in an Age of Ashes event, attendees and staff will practice safe conduct, including refraining from combat while intoxicated by any substance which may impair judgment or physical function.
+N) It is expected that while participating in an Age of Ashes event, attendees and staff will practice safe conduct, including refraining from combat while intoxicated by any substance which may impair judgment or physical function.

 By attending any Gothic: Age of Ashes event, participants consent to having photos or video taken of them.
 These photos or videos may be posted on the FB group or website.
 It is the responsibility of the participant to alert Age of Ashes staff in writing if a photograph or video has been taken of them that they do not wish to be tagged in or displayed.